han41858/angular-ko/aio/content/tutorial/toh-pt5.md

 that turns user clicks into router navigations.
 It's another of the public directives in the `RouterModule`.

-The browser refreshes and displays the app title and heroes link, but not the heroes list.
+The browser refreshes and displays the application title and heroes link, but not the heroes list.

 Click the link.